krauss/BMICalculator/README.md

         $ ionic serve
         ```

-P.S: Don't worry, a browser will automatically be opened in the end of the start up process
+P.S: Don't worry, a browser will automatically be opened when the command finishes.